Skip to main content

 2. Routing: Displays the Routing page in the Mixer.
 The Routing page is used to display the effect controls for each instrument and set the output of each instrument channel.
 The Routing page is only available in ensembles instruments.
 For more information, refer to Routing.

-3. Instrument Channel Controls: Sets controls for each Instrument Channel.
-Instrument Channels consist of two main sections: the Channel Strip and Channel Effects.
+3. Instrument Channel Controls: Adjusts mixer parameters related to the instrument, including the Channel Strip and Channel Effects.
 For more information, refer to Instrument Channel.

-4. Reverb Control: Sets controls for the Reverb effect.
+4. Reverb Control: Adjusts Reverb effect.
 For more information, refer to Reverb.

-5. Main Channel Controls: Set the controls for the Main Channel.
-The controls consist of two main sections: The Main Channel Bus and Main Bus Effects.
+5. Main Channel Controls: Adjusts mixer controls related to the main output, including the Main Channel Bus and Main Bus Effects.
 For more information, refer to Main Channel.

 Tip